GatorSense/Multi-Target-MI-ACE_SMF/README.md

     simulateHyperspectral.m

-If you are using this algorithm on your own data please see the template code provided in exampleMain.
+If you are using this algorithm on your own data, please see the template code provided in exampleMain.

 The command to run algorithm: